 - Strive to finish the behind the scenes work well ahead of time — at least this way, you’ll have all of your foundational work completed when you sit down to write, design or create the night before your deadline.

 - Try to be vigilant with projects that don’t have a set deadline.
 This can include starting a new project on your own at work, launching your own business, or enrolling in a workshop that may increase your chances of getting a promotion.
 If you have to, create false-but-meaningful deadlines that induce the urgency associated with a hard stop.
 Tell a friend about your plans to open a new business or complete a project before the end of 2019 and encourage them to frequently inquire about your progress and accomplishments.
 Add self-imposed interim deadlines that break your goal up into manageable bites.
-Download a calendar integration for your conference calling service so you can set up online meetings in advance and work toward them.
+Download a calendar integration so you can set up online meetings in advance and work toward them.

 - Finally, learn to enjoy the good feelings that come when you complete a project before the 11th hour.
 Recognize the calming sense that accompanies wrapping a project a day or two ahead of schedule.
 Bathe in this warmth, calm and low blood pressure.
 Feel free to reward yourself for procrastinating successfully.
 While you might enjoy the adrenaline rush that comes with finishing a project just under the wire, you can also learn to like a more “slow and steady wins the race” approach some of the time as well.